 Kirk told the man that at the christening of his baby (born after his death) he would appear as a phantom.
 He said if a dagger is thrown above his spectral head he would be returned to the land of the living.
 Kirk reportedly did appear at the christening.
 However, everybody was so shocked by his appearance that they failed to throw the dagger.
 Kirk then left by a different door and never seen again.

 You May Also Like: The Mysterious Death of Netta Fornario

 This story would become accepted by everyone.
 His son Colin wrote to a friend that his father had “gone to his own kind.”

 A visitor to Aberfoyle in the early 20th century recorded how the legend of Kirk’s mysterious death had been somewhat embellished.
 For instance, the locals believed Kirk’s body was not in his grave.
 He was in Fairyland and his coffin filled with stones.

 The lore continued.
-A young pregnant woman who rented Kirk’s old manse during World War II told neighbors and visitors she hoped she would still be in Aberfoyle at the time of her delivery.
+A young pregnant woman rented Kirk’s old manse during World War II.
+She told neighbors and visitors she hoped she would still be in Aberfoyle at the time of her delivery.
 Some Aberfoyle natives informed her that Robert Kirk would appear and finally be set free if a baby is born and christened in the manse.

 Now a Simple Folklore

 By the end of the 20th century, belief in Fairies in Aberfoyle became rare.
 A local publication discussing the legend states:

 “Beyond the old kirk is the heavily wooded Doon Hill where it is alleged that the pine tree at the crown of the hill is the Reverend maintaining an earthly form after being spirited away by the Fairies.
 Does this tree really have the power to grant wishes to those who walk around it three times?”